Breaking the cubic barrier in the Solovay-Kitaev algorithm: Introduction

 \acknowledgments

-The author would like to especially thank Adam Bouland and Tudor Giurgica-Tiron for discussions that led to this results in this article.
+The author would like to especially thank Adam Bouland and Tudor Giurgica-Tiron for discussions that led to the results in this article.
 The author would also like to thank Indira Chatterji, Sami Douba, Jeff Danciger, Sanchayan Dutta, Fran\c{c}ois Gueritaud, Fanny Kassel, Fran\c{c}ois Labourie, and Daniel Tobias for useful discussions.
+Finally, the author would like to thank the anonymous referee for expert corrections to the manuscript.

-The author learned from Andreas Thom that Abdelrhman Elkasapy passed away from illness shortly after achieving results which are important for this article.
-The article is dedicated to him for this reason.
+The author learned from Andreas Thom that his former student Abdelrhman Elkasapy died from an illness shortly after obtaining results which are important for this article.
+This article is dedicated to Elkasapy for this reason.